-Did you know that hundreds of thousands of Australians work from home full-time?
+Did you know that hundreds of thousands of people work from home full-time?
 And even for those who don’t, there’s often a place needed for kids to do homework, or a base station for sending emails, dealing with family paperwork and wading in that never ending stream of bills.
 It might be in the living room corner, the spare room or even the back shed.

 Wherever you have set up your desk, you can create a home office to be proud of by maximising space and minimising the clutter - and you’ll get more done in less time.